Media + Entertainment

 Brian’s approach is to foster communication and trust between client, architect, and others involved in the design and construction process.
 He looks forward to each new project as a chance to work with a client and together arrive at a solution.

-On weekends Brian spends time exploring Los Angeles with his wife.
-They are both eagerly anticipating the birth of their first child in May.
+On weekends Brian spends time exploring Los Angeles with his wife and young, blossoming family.

 Her role in leading the firm from a business management perspective has been a key guide in the firm’s growth as a viable business attracting the best staff and providing the best benefits in compensation, work environment, and human resource benefits.